MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/restore.md

 ## Restore data

 > [!WARNING]
 > When restoring data, be sure to [dismiss the restore](#dismiss-restored-data) as soon as you are done using the restore.
-You will continue to be billed for a data restore until it is dismissed.
+You will continue to be billed for a data restore until it is dismissed ([learn more](#pricing-model)).

 # [API](#tab/api-1)
 To restore data from a table, call the **Tables - Create or Update** API.
 The name of the destination table must end with *_RST*.